-I really love the contrast of the Teal and Navy with the gold accents.
+I love the contrast of the Teal and Navy with the gold accents.
 A sofa fit for a queen!
-The fabric now has a soft leather like feel.
+The fabric now has a soft leather-like feel.
 NOT CRUNCHY AT ALL!

 I hope this has inspired you to try painting fabric furniture.
 So many old pieces that are “dyeing” for a makeover.
-If this has peaked your interest in painting fabric, Check out this chair I painted in a similar fashion.
+If this has piqued your interest in painting fabric, Check out this chair I painted with the same method.
 CLICK HERE TO SEE THE FULL MAKEOVER!

 Until the next project… xo, Do